zhannamatuzak/lizard-my-pet/README.md

 * **EXPERIENCE:** where all data of each written experience (comment) is stored.

-he database model diagram was designed using [Lucidchart](https://www.lucidchart.com/pages/).
+The database model diagram was designed using [Lucidchart](https://www.lucidchart.com/pages/).

 ![Data model](documentation/data_model.png)

 **USER MODEL**

-In this project was used Django's contrib.auth, a built-in Django application, that provides the infrastructure for handling user authentication and authorization.
-It includes models, views, and forms to manage user authentication, password reset, permissions, and more.
+In this project, Django's built-in application, contrib.auth, was utilized to manage user authentication and authorization.
+This application provides a comprehensive infrastructure encompassing models, views, and forms.
+Its functionalities extend to handling user authentication, password reset mechanisms, permissions, and more.

 ![User model](documentation/user_model.png)

-#### Custom Models
+**Custom Models:**

 **LIZARD MODEL**